nsursock/track-record-v6/src/posts/4p5/burn-fade-existence.md

 author: Melissa Debbane
 inspired_by: "'I'll Sleep When I'm Dead' by 'Bon Jovi' on 'Slippery When Wet'"
 layout: post.njk
-meta_description: "Find your rhythm between passion and peace.
-Learn how to balance intensity and tranquility for lasting happiness."
+meta_description: "Unlock the secret to fulfilling life through balanced living.
+Master how to blend burning passion with gentle tranquility for growth."
 published_date: "2025-05-22T23:11:27+00:00"
 slug: burn-fade-existence
 tags: